 The roundtrip is roughly 100kms return which isn’t too far but there is quite an elevation gain so you will use a fair bit of gas to get up and down.
 So why not try and carpool and make the trip more enjoyable, cheaper, and all around better!

-How to get from Kelowna to Big White
+How to get there from Kelowna

 There are three ways of carpooling that we’ve tried when driving to Big White, and we highly recommend using any of these any day of the week.
 It can be a pain to try and find a ride without carpooling, and it’s usually quite expensive and inconvenient too.